Projections and conf rences

 of Guido Knopp

-(Germany, documentary, 1996, colour and n&b, 52 min, ZDF production) Film collection Hitler’s accomplices
+(Germany, documentary, 1996, colour and b/w, 52 min, ZDF production) Film collection Hitler’s accomplices

-Hermann Goering (1893-1946), Prime Minister of Prussia in 1933 and then Feldmarschall and commander of the Luftwaffe in 1935, was a key figure in the four-year plan to prepare Germany for war. the outcome of the conference on November 12, 1938, of the assessment and of the measures that followed after the «Crystal Night», he imposes in particular a fine of one billion Reichsmarks to the Jewish community for compensation for damage caused.
+Hermann Goering (1893-1946), prime minister of Prussia in 1933 then Marshal and commander of the Luftwaffe in 1935, is responsible for the four-year plan to prepare Germany for the war. the outcome of the conference of November 12, 1938, of the assessment and the measures that followed after the 'Kristallnacht', he notably imposes a fine of one billion Reichsmarks on the Jewish community in paration for the damages caused.

 Tuesday 18 November 2008